brucou/cycle-state-machine-demo/README.md

     USA, 1999.

-Using a dedicated [graph testing library](https://github.com/brucou/graph-adt), we computed the abstract test suite for the *All one-loop path* criteria and ended up with around 1.500 tests!!
+Using a dedicated [graph testing library](https://github.com/brucou/graph-adt), we computed the abstract test suite for the *All one-loop path* criteria and ended up with more than 1.500 tests!!
-We reproduce below extract of the abstract test suite:
+We reproduce below excerpts of the abstract test suite:

  - A test is specified by a sequence of inputs
  - Every line below is a the sequence of control states the machine go through based on the sequence of inputs it receives.
 Note that you can have repetition of control states, anytime a transition happens between a state and itself.
-Because we have used a *All one-loop path* criteria to enumerate the paths to test, every `Team_Detail` loop corresponds to a different edge in the model graph.
+Because we have used a *All one-loop path* criteria to enumerate the paths to test, every `Team_Detail` loop corresponds to a different edge(transition) in the model graph.
 Here such loop transitions could be `Skip Team` or `Join Team (valid form)` or `Join Team (invalid form)`.
-We can see from the extract how the graph search works (depth-first search).
+We can see from the excerpts how the graph search works (depth-first search).

 ```javascript